nledez/python-certifi/README.rst

 Certifi: Python SSL Certificates for Debian like
 ================================================

-`Certifi`_ provides a fork of https://github.com/certifi/python-certifi but use distro bundle for validating the trustworthiness of SSL certificates while verifying the identity of TLS hosts.
-It has been extracted from the `Requests`_ project.
+`Certifi-debian` provides a fork of https://github.com/certifi/python-certifi but use distro bundle for validating the trustworthiness of SSL certificates while verifying the identity of TLS hosts.
+It has been extracted from the `Requests` project.

 Installation